Dedicated servers Vs Cloud – What is right for your business?

 In reality, there is no one size fit all solution.
 Organizations use public cloud for part of their requirements, while using dedicated servers for the rest.
 It all boils down to what your priorities are, and how much you can invest into a particular solution.
 We’ve here discussed only the most common decision points, and there might be other decision factors based on your business model.

 Still not sure what solution is right for you?
-Get an infrastructure evaluation worth $250 for FREE!
+Get an infrastructure consultation worth $250 for FREE!